donejs/donejs/docs/guide.md

 In this section, we will install DoneJS and generate a new application.

-> Before getting started, check out the [SettingUp] guide to make sure you have all of the prerequisites.
-DoneJS officially supports [Node](https://nodejs.org) 0.10.x, 0.12.x, and IOjs, and [npm](https://www.npmjs.com/) 2.x.
-If you find errors, check your version with `node -v` and `npm -v`.

 ### Install DoneJS

 To get started, let's install the DoneJS command line utility globally: